-This extreme clearing of land, especially for animal agriculture, results in habitat loss, amplification of greenhouse gases, disruption of water cycles, increased soil erosion, and excessive flooding.
+Upwards of 50,000 acres of forest are cleared by farmers and loggers per day worldwide.
+An area equivalent to over 10,000 football fields is destroyed each day in the Amazon Basin alone.
+This extreme clearing of land results in habitat loss, amplification of greenhouse gases, disruption of water cycles, increased soil erosion, and excessive flooding.

-A significant amount of total deforestation occurs in rainforests, which are home to over 50 percent of plants and animals on the planet.
-If we humans continue to burn and bulldoze our rainforests, thousands of species will die each year, we will lose crops like wheat, chocolate, and coffee, and the effects of climate change will worsen.
+A significant amount of total deforestation occurs in rainforests, which are home to over 50 percent of plant and animal species on the planet.
+If we humans continue to burn and bulldoze our rainforests, thousands of species will die each year, it will be harder to grow crops like wheat, chocolate, and coffee, and the effects of climate change will worsen.

 How Does Animal Agriculture Cause Deforestation?

 As the global demand for meat rises, so does the number of cattle needed to produce beef.
-Those animals require space and nourishment, so millions of acres of untouched land are cleared every year to make room for feed crops and grazing pastures.
-But additionally, forests are cleared to produce feed for other animals, too, like pigs and chickens.
+These animals require space and nourishment, so millions of acres of uncultivated land are cleared every year to make room for feed crops and grazing pastures.
+Forests are cleared to produce feed for other animals, too, like pigs and chickens.

 Animals always require more calories to raise than the calories they produce for humans to eat.
 Therefore animal agriculture is always more destructive than agriculture producing plant-based food directly for humans.

-Our biodiverse rainforests are often hit the hardest by deforestation, including the plant and animal species residing within them.
+Our biodiverse rainforests, and the plant and animal species residing within them, are often hit the hardest by deforestation.
 At least 15 percent of the Amazon rainforest has already been destroyed, not including the devastation from recent fires.
 Around 80 percent of that land is used for growing crops and creating grazing pastures for cattle.

 How Many Trees Are Cut Down for Agriculture?

-Trees have been cut for human use for thousands of years, but the industrial boom of the 1800s increased the demand for timber and also introduced technologies that made clearing land a much faster and easier process.
+Trees have been cut for human use for thousands of years, but the industrial boom of the nineteenth century increased the demand for timber and also introduced technologies that made clearing land a much faster and easier process.

-Based on recent discussions in the media, it is sometimes thought that the largest threat to our rainforests is due to palm oil (used for food and biofuel) or wood (for paper and construction), but beef production surpasses them both as the largest contributor to deforestation.
+Going by recent discussions in the media, it is sometimes thought that the largest threat to our rainforests is palm oil (used for food and biofuel), or wood (for paper and construction).
+But beef production surpasses them both as the largest contributor to deforestation.